mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_md.md

 - **MYSQL**

   Airbnb uses MySQL to manage core business data.
 The databases are broken down by application which allows for easy capacity planning.
-  Users' messaging threads and calendar listings are stored seperately to the core booking flow data.
-They are managed in their own seperate databases.
+  Users' messaging threads and calendar listings are stored separately to the core booking flow data.
+They are managed in their own separate databases.

 - **AWS ELB and Cloud Watch**

   Within this, Airbnb uses Elastic Load Balancing to automatically distribute incoming traffic between EC2 instances.
 This allows for Airbnb's system to still perform well even during sudden traffic spikes or unexpected traffic fluctuations.
 Furthermore, to monitor their servers and their resources, Airbnb uses Amazon CloudWatch.
   CloudWatch collects the operational data in the form of logs, metrics and events.
-Morevoer, it allows supervision of EC2 assets via the Amazon Management Console.
+Moreover, it allows supervision of EC2 assets via the Amazon Management Console.
 This is made up of automated dashboards which gives a view of their resources, applications and services on AWS.

 - **Redis**